babangidazachariah/FLIM-VITS-/README.md

 The combined results obtained in <a href="ref1">[1]</a> and <a href="ref2">[2]</a> produced the thesis that partially fulfilled the requirements for the award of Masters of Applied Science (MASc) in Electrical and Computer Engineering.
 Thesis Title: "Fuzzy Logic-Based Intersection Management for Delay Minimization in Intelligent Transportation Systems Using V2X Communication" <a href="ref3">[3]</a>.

+### Documentation
+To reproduce the research, clone the repository to your local computer and extract (unzip) its contents.
+The directory should look as follows:
+/FLIM-VITS-
+|___TrafficLightsApp
+|___mosaic

+The "TrafficLightsApp" directory contains the Java codes used to instantiate and control the simulation elements while the "mosaic" directory contains the simulation configurations and their dependencies.

 ### Reference
 <a id="ref1"></a>
 [1] B. Zachariah, K. Elgazzar, and S. Alwidian, “A hybrid autonomous intersection management for minimizing delays using fuzzy logic,” in 2024 IEEE International Conference on Smart Mobility (SM), 2024, pp. 122–128, 10.1109/SM63044.2024.10733480